-3.1.
-Bid Preparation Instructions
+3.1 Bid Preparation Instructions

-Canada requests that bidders provide their bid in separately bound sections as follows:
+Canada requests that the Bidder submits its bid in separately bound sections as follows:

-Section I: Financial Bid (one (1) hard copy)

-Section II: Certifications (one (1) hard copy)
+- Section I: Financial Bid (one (1) hard copy) - Section II: Certifications (one (1) hard copy)

 Prices must appear in the financial bid only.
 No prices must be indicated in any other section of the bid.